eugenusb/eugenusb.github.io/_posts/2021-10-11-Literary Cryptogram.md

 ---
 layout: post
 title:  "Literary Cryptograms"
-subtitle: "Even wondered how complex crosswords and cryptograms are generated?
+subtitle: "Ever wondered how complex crosswords and cryptograms are generated?
 		In this post I explain how to build instances of a particularly challenging puzzle using Integer Programming."
 date:   2021-10-11
 categories: optimization
-background: '/img/crossword.jpg'
+background: '/img/crossword.JPG'
 caption: 'Photo by <a href="https://unsplash.com/@alexlowenthal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Alexandra Lowenthal</a> on <a href="https://unsplash.com/s/photos/crossword?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>'
 ---